yueyueL/ReliableLM4Code/docs/reliable_LM4Code_review/pitfall_surveys.md

 permalink: /docs/reliable_LM4Code_review
 ---

+# Pitfalls in Language Models for Code Intelligence: A Taxonomy and Survey

 This repository contains supplementary material for the paper "[Pitfalls in Language Models for Code Intelligence: A Taxonomy and Survey](https://arxiv.org/abs/2310.17903)", submitted to the ACM Computing Surveys journal.